 Is there anything more annoying than spending ages searching for your keys only to realize that they were mysteriously moved to the top of the refrigerator?
 Or what about all those mornings when you woke up with scratches across your body in an obvious mockery of the holy trinity?
 If anything like this is happening to you, then you may have a rotten poltergeist on your hands.
-But before you run out of your house screaming, or pay an exorbitant house cleansing fee to your local witch, warlock, or priest, read through these helpful poltergeist signs to make sure that you aren’t simply clawing yourself up at night, or getting black out drunk and moving your own keys.
+But before you run out of your house screaming or pay an exorbitant house cleansing fee to your local witch, warlock, or priest, read through these helpful poltergeist signs to make sure that you aren’t simply clawing yourself up at night or getting blackout drunk and moving your own keys.

 Are poltergeists real?
 It’s a question that’s haunted paranormal scholars and people who live alone for centuries.
-The thing that sets a poltergeist apart from a regular haunting is that it’s based off of psychic energy, which is hard-to-impossible to measure.
-And as such, any residual energy left over from a harrowing situation like a murder or a suicide (or both!) could leave a confused presence in your home for years to follow.
+The thing that sets a poltergeist apart from a regular haunting is that it’s based on psychic energy, which is hard-to-impossible to measure.
+And as such, any residual energy left over from a harrowing situation like a slaying or a suicide (or both!) could leave a confused presence in your home for years to follow.
 While there’s no definitive way for a poltergeist to act, there are tell-tale signs that can help you discern whether or not you’re dealing with an everyday electrical problem or a poltergeist that’s haunting your closet.
-If you’re dealing with some spooky scary stuff right now, keep reading below and see how many of these telltale signs you can check off your list.
+If you’re dealing with some spooky scary stuff right now, keep reading below and see how many of these telltale signs you can check off of your list.

-You've Got a Teenager in the House
+You've Got A Preteen Or Teenager In The House

 Objects Keep Disappearing

-If you notice things in your home disappearing and then reappearing randomly then you may be in the early throes of a poltergeist infestation.
+If you notice things in your home disappearing and then reappearing randomly, then you may be in the early throes of a poltergeist infestation.
 While this occurrence isn't as scary as it might sound, it could be a precursor to a malicious entity that's testing its boundaries.
 A couple who had just moved into a place noticed that their ID cards were going missing about a month into their stay at their new residence.

 If things around your house start disappearing, don't freak out yet, you might simply be experiencing disappearing object phenomenon.